puppetlabs/puppet-instruqt-tracks/pe-design-and-manage-lab-1-1/01-simulate-changes-with-noop/assignment.md

 2. Examine the output to see the changes Puppet made to bring the node back into its desired state (all Puppet components fully functional).
 ---
 ## 🎈 **Congratulations!**
 How easy was that?
-Now imagine hundreds or thousands of these failures happening overnight — due to an automatic update, for instance — and you'll start to see the true power and potential of Puppet.
+Now imagine hundreds or thousands of these failures happening overnight — due to an automatic update, for instance — and you'll start to see how useful no-op mode is for reviewing your changes so that you can push your Puppet code and data to production in a safe, controlled, and manageable way.

 To continue, click **Next**.